shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Nice work, guys.”
 Reesu said.
 “Now to get the other three.”

 They got the rest of the sharks.
-Astalir sliced open their middles, examining their stomache contents.
+Astalir sliced open their middles, examining their stomach contents.
 Shank bit indiscriminately into all the sharks, tasting around for the juiciest meat.

 “Why sharks all taste charcoal?”
 He complained.